MauriceNzai/AirBnB_clone-v2/README.md

 ## Prerequisites

-This program was made and tested using Ubuntu 14.04.3 LTS and Python 3.4.3 So we recommend you to test this command interpreter under this conditions.
+This program was made and tested using Ubuntu 20.04 LTS and Python 3.8.5 So we recommend you to test this command interpreter under this conditions.

 ## Built With

-* Ubuntu 20.04.3 LTS Running on a Virtual Machine "Vagrant"
+* Ubuntu 20.04 LTS Running on a Virtual Machine "Vagrant"
-* GNU Vim 24.3.1
+* VIM 8.1.3741
-* Python 3.8.3
+* Python 3.8.5

 ## AUTHORS